Tuol Sleng Genocide Museum (S-21)

 0

-A visit to the Tuol Sleng Genocide Museum is not a typical tourist activity; it is a profound and somber act of remembrance.
-Located in Phnom Penh, this former school stands as a chilling testament to the atrocities committed by the Khmer Rouge regime, and it is an essential stop for anyone seeking to understand Cambodia's tragic modern history.
+A visit to the Tuol Sleng Genocide Museum is not a typical tourist activity; it is a profound act of remembrance.
+Located in the heart of Phnom Penh, this former high school was transformed into the Khmer Rouge's most notorious torture center: Security Prison 21 (S-21).

 The stark exterior of the former school buildings at Tuol Sleng.